ge0ffr3ylau/past-work/README.md

 This repo mainly serves as a portfolio type of hub, where I uploaded a few programming works that I worked on before.

-Knowing that my experience in programming is really scarce, I now notice that I need to take more initiative, and utilize the available resources on the web to prepare for any opportunities that arises for me in the future.
+Knowing that my experience in programming is really scarce, I now notice that I need to take more initiative, and utilize the available resources on the web to prepare for any opportunities that arise for me in the future.

 ***With that in mind, the things I am working on right now are:***